hzaatiti-NYU/meg-pipeline/docs/source/1-systems/megsystem.rst

 3 orthogonally-oriented (reference) magnetometers located in the dewar but away from the brain area, used to measure and reduce external? noise offline, and
 32 open positions, of which we currently use 8 to record stimulus triggers and the other 24 channels to record Eye Tracker data directly, auditory signals from our mixer and vocalization information from our optoacoustic fiber-optic microphone.

 The system is located inside a magnetically shielded room.
+KIT refers to Kanazawa Institute of Technology, the manufacturer of the system.

 LAB setup
 #########